A premouse inheriting strong cardinals from $V$: A premouse inner model inheriting strong cardinals

+\begin{rem} Note that Claim \ref{clm:automatic_cohere} can fail for fully backgrounded $L[\es]$-con\-struct\-ions, by the last paragraph of \ref{rem:strong}.
+The key difference is that any mice projecting $<\tau$ which are added by $i_F(\CC)$ (when $F$ is strong enough) are, by definition, added to the ultra-stack construction; this, however, is not true of fully backgrounded constructions (the extenders used in the construction of these projecting mice might be total in $\Ult(V,F)$, but partial in $V$). \end{rem}

-This follows readily from the definitions (but this claim seems to fail for the traditional fully backgrounded $L[\es]$-construction).
-Using the claim, together with a slight variant of the proof of \cite[Lemma 11.4]{fsit}, one can show that $\kappa$ is strong in $N$, as witnessed by restrictions of extenders in $V$.
+Using the claim, together with a slight variant of the proof of \cite[Lemma 11.4]{fsit}, one can show that strength and Woodinness in $W$ is absorbed by $L[\es]$, as witnessed by restrictions of extenders in $W$.
 The details of the argument relating to the uniqueness of the next extender are somewhat different, so we describe the differences.
-Let $F$ be as in the claim.
-We adopt the notation ($\rho$ and $G$) of \cite[11.4]{fsit}.
+We will not reproduce all the details or definitions from that text, so the reader should have it in hand.